 - The expression "first generation of expropriated persons" refers to persons whose name appeared on the act of ownership of a permanent residence, a cottage, and land or lumber lots expropriated during the creation of a national park or a national historic site and their spouses.

-- "Second generation of expropriated persons" refers to the children of the first generation of expropriated persons and their spouses.
+- The "Second generation of expropriated persons" refers to the children of the first generation of expropriated persons and their spouses.

-- "Third generation of expropriated persons" refers to the grandchildren of the first generation of expropriated persons and their spouses.
+- The "Third generation of expropriated persons" refers to the grandchildren of the first generation of expropriated persons and their spouses.

 How does this pass for the Forillon National Park work?